Recent Animal & Pet

 The Logo Company and You

-The designers at The Logo Company understand that your specialty is offering great products and services for pets, and not necessarily to design a logo.
+The designers at The Logo Company understand that your specialty is offering great products and services for pet logos, and not necessarily to design a logo.
 These professionals will take all the aspects of your business into consideration, including what selling points set you apart from your competitors.
 The team will then develop a few ideas for your consideration.
 In about three days, they will present you with an array of options.
-You may accept one of the designs they have developed for you, or request that they make changes until you get the logo of your dreams.
+You may accept one of the pet logos they have developed for you, or request that they make changes until you get the animal logo design of your dreams.